 What is Fully Loaded Time?

-GT Metrix and Manage WP both use the Fully Loaded Time approach.
+GT Metrix (the speed testing tool Manage WP uses to report) uses the Fully Loaded Time approach.
 Taking what we have learnt about ‘Onload Time, ‘Fully Loaded Time’ adopts the exact same process to record page speed but will add an additional two seconds after the ‘Onload’ trigger has fired to make sure there is no further network activity.
 The reasoning behind this is to ensure more consistently with tests.

 One possible issue with Fully Loaded Time testing is this event fires only when a page completely stops loading content, including ads and other functionality.
 So, if your website has loaded before the cut-off point and still useable, the testing tool will still wait for the entire site to stop loading data, which again could lead to inconsistent speed testing results.